top of page

 JOSEPHINE TABIRI

-Josephine Konamah Tabiri.
-An incoming Graduate student with a Bachelor’s degree from Kwame Nkrumah University of Science and Technology, Ghana.
+Josephine Konamah Tabiri is a graduate student with a Bachelor’s degree from Kwame Nkrumah University of Science and Technology, Ghana.

 Her research focuses on the linguistic landscape of Ghana.